Whether you are a crypto trader or investor, you most likely have the task of…

 Crypto SMSF Tax Considerations

-Cryptocurrency self managed super funds are relatively complex, but provide investors with the ability to manage their own retirement strategy.
-When establishing a crypto SMSF, it’s critical to ensure that you’re wholly compliant with all regulatory requirements.
+Cryptocurrency self managed super funds are relatively complex, but may provide investors with the ability to incorporate cryptocurrencies into their own retirement strategy should they wish.
+When establishing and maintaining a crypto SMSF, it’s critical to ensure that you’re completely compliant with all regulatory requirements.

 If you’re in the process of establishing or running a crypto SMSF, ensuring you’re doing so in a compliant and effective manner can be difficult.
 For comprehensive tax guidance on crypto SMSFs, reach out to Fullstack today.